-What is the standard bending inside radius during sheet metal fabrication?
+What is recommended inside bending radius in sheet metal fabrication?

-For hard materials (e.g. CRCA and stainless steel) minimum inside radius is 0.7 times of sheet thickness and for soft material (e.g. Aluminium) minimum inside radius is equal to sheet thickness.
+For hard materials (CRCA and stainless steel), Minimum inside radius is 0.7 times of sheet thickness.
+For softer materials (for example Aluminium) minimum inside radius is equal to sheet thickness.

-What is the minimum Flange Length in Sheet-Metal Bend?
+What is minimum required Flange Length in Sheetmetal Bending?

 Minimum flange length shall be equal to 4 times of sheet thickness plus inside radius.

 Minimum Flange length = 4 X T (sheet thickness) + R (Inside Bend Radius)

 What is minimum recommended Hole/Slot distance from Edge?

 Minimum Distance = 3 X Sheet Thickness + R (Inside Bend Radius)

-After bending total length e.g. (Length + Height) of sheetmetal part is not equal to Flat Length.
+After bending total length (Length + Height) of sheetmetal part is not equal to Flat Length.
 This increase in overall length is known as bending allowance.